nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ### What's next?

-Learn how to turn that into a step in a Nextflow pipeline.
+Learn how to turn that into a step in a Nextflow workflow.

 ---